 What's the difference between a range and a cooktop?

 A range is the name for a combination appliance that features both an oven and a cooktop.
 A cooktop is a standalone appliance that features only the stovetop feature.
+Many people refer to a cooktop also as a gas stove top.

 What is a slide-in range?